fluent/fluentd-docs-gitbook/plugins/parser/csv.md

 message,"mes,sage","me,ssa,ge",mess age,""
 ```

-If your CSV format is not matched with above patterns, use `normal` parser instead.
+If your CSV format is not matched with the above patterns, use `normal` parser
+instead.

 ## Example